simpledotorg/simple-server/README.md

 ngrok http 3000
 ```

 The output of the ngrok command is HTTP and HTTPS URLs that can be used to access your local server.
-Configure the
+The HTTP URL cannot
-following places with the HTTPS URL.
+be used since HTTP traffic will not be supported by the emulator.
+Configure the following places with the HTTPS URL.

 In the `gradle.properties` file in the `simple-android` repository,
 ```
-qaApiEndpoint=<HTTPS URL>
+qaManifestEndpoint=<HTTPS URL>
 ```

 In the `.env.development.local` (you can create this file if it doesn't exist),